-The popular ASD dataset (a.k.a, MSRA1000) is a subset of MSRA5000~\cite{CVPR2007/Liu}.\footnote{The image set of MSRA5000 can be downloaded from \url{http://research.microsoft.com/en-us/um/people/jiansun/SalientObject/salient\_object.htm}.} The original MSRA5000 salient object dataset contains 5000 images with the labeled rectangles from nine participants.
-Achanta et al.~\cite{CVPR2009/Achanta} consider the use of saliency maps in salient object segmentation, then derive the ASD dataset with 1000 images from MSRA5000.
-Instead of the user-drawn rectangles around salient regions used in~\cite{CVPR2007/Liu}, the ASD dataset provides the object-contour based ground truth for more accurate comparisons of segmentation results.\footnote{The ground truth database is available at \url{http://ivrl.epfl.ch/supplementary_material/RK_CVPR09/}.}
+The popular ASD data set (a.k.a, MSRA1000) is a subset of MSRA5000~\cite{CVPR2007/Liu}.\footnote{\url{http://research.microsoft.com/en-us/um/people/jiansun/SalientObject/salient\_object.htm}} The original MSRA5000 data set contains 5000 images with the labeled rectangles from nine participants.
+Achanta et al.~\cite{CVPR2009/Achanta} consider that the use of saliency maps is for salient object segmentation, then derive ASD with 1000 images from MSRA5000.
+Instead of the user-drawn rectangles around salient regions used in~\cite{CVPR2007/Liu}, the ASD data set provides the object-contour based ground truth for more accurate comparisons of segmentation results.\footnote{\url{http://ivrl.epfl.ch/supplementary_material/RK_CVPR09/}}

-The ECSSD dataset is an extension of CSSD.\footnote{The images and ground truth masks of CSSD and ECSSD can be downloaded from \url{http://www.cse.cuhk.edu.hk/leojia/projects/hsaliency/dataset.html}.} In order to represent more general situations of natural images than ASD, Yan et al. construct the CSSD dataset, which contains 200 images with diversified patterns in both foreground and background~\cite{CVPR2013/Yan}.
-Subsequently, the authors extend CSSD to a larger dataset named ECSSD, which includes 1000 structurally complex images and the pixel-wise ground truth masks labeled by five helpers~\cite{TPAMI2016/Shi}.
+The ECSSD data set is an extension of CSSD.\footnote{\url{http://www.cse.cuhk.edu.hk/leojia/projects/hsaliency/data set.html}} In order to represent more general situations of natural images than ASD, Yan et al. construct the CSSD data set, which contains 200 images with diversified patterns in both foreground and background~\cite{CVPR2013/Yan}.
+Subsequently, they extend CSSD to a larger data set named ECSSD, which includes 1000 structurally complex images and pixel-wise ground truth masks labeled by five helpers~\cite{TPAMI2016/Shi}.

-In addition, we evaluate the proposed model on the ImgSal dataset, which is designed for the detection of salient regions of different size~\cite{BMVC2011/Li,TPAMI2013/Li}.\textsuperscript{3} This dataset contains 235 images collected using Google, and provides both human labeled region ground truth and eye fixation ground truth.
-For the region ground truth, the authors ask nineteen naive subjects to label the images in a random manner, and generate two kinds of labeling results for each input image: binary map and probability map.
-In our experiments, we only use the binary masks for evaluating saliency detection results.
+In addition, we evaluate the proposed model on the ImgSal data set, which is designed for the detection of salient regions of different sizes~\cite{BMVC2011/Li,TPAMI2013/Li}.\textsuperscript{\ref{HFT}} The ImgSal contains 235 images collected using Google, and provides both region ground truth (human labeled) and fixation ground truth (by eye tracker).
+For region ground truth, the authors ask nineteen naive subjects to label the images in a random manner, and generate two kinds of labeling results for each image: binary map and probability map.
+In our experiments, we only use the binary maps for evaluating saliency detection results.